We have entertainment at our fingertips. With just a tap on our smartphones, we can access all the latest movies, music, YouTube videos, and more.

 People flocked to Jesus.
 And children loved to be with Him (Matthew 21:15; Mark 10:13-16).

-He attended social gatherings and happy events, like a wedding—even performing His first miracle to add to the enjoyment of the event (John 2:1–11).
+He attended social gatherings and happy events, like a wedding—even performing His first miracle to add to the merriment of the event (John 2:1-11).

 The Bible is our guide to godly entertainment choices

 Both music and movies can be tools to draw us closer to Jesus and allow us to glorify Him.
-Or they can draw us away from Him and dishonor Him.
+Or they can draw us away from Him, or even dishonor Him.

-And remember—God isn’t about spoiling our fun.
-Instead, He wants us to live the most meaningful, fulfilling, and joyful lives possible!
+But we have to remember that God isn’t about spoiling our fun.
+(That’s one of the biggest lies of the devil.)
+Instead, He wants us to live the most meaningful, fulfilling, and joyful lives possible (John 10:10)!
 Which is why the Word of God gives us principles to guide our entertainment decisions.

-The way people apply these principles may not always look the same.
-But what matters most is that each individual is seeking God’s will in the Bible.
+The way each person applies these principles may not always look the same.
+At times, it may even look vastly different.
+But what matters most is that each individual seeks God’s will through the Bible.

 And as we seek God, we can be confident that He will help us make wise choices in this area of our lives.